jFlamer/OOPsy-oop_learning_language/README.md

 jflejmer@student.agh.edu.pl
 ## Goals
-Creating an educational programming language aimed at helping young learners grasp object-oriented programming in an intuitive and accessible way, along with a compiler that translates the code into Python.
+Creating an educational programming language aimed at helping young learners grasp object-oriented programming in an intuitive and accessible way.
+The project includes an interpreter and a compiler that translate the OOPsy language into equivalent Java code for execution or further compilation.

 ## Implementation language
 Python was chosen for its readability, simplicity, and widespread use in education.
 Python also offers robust support for building interpreters and compilers, including libraries for lexical and syntax analysis.